comit-network/comit.network/blog/2021-06-29-transaction-presigning.md

 As part of that, we learned that the next hard-fork will introduce changes in how key-offsets work anyway because the anonymity set is being enlarged.

 We hope that this opportunity will be used to fix this issue as well to allow pre-signing of transactions on Monero.
+By the looks of it, [that might actually be the case](https://github.com/monero-project/research-lab/issues/84)!

 [^1]: Version 0.17 at the time of writing.
 [^2]: Committing here means that the signature will only be valid for exactly these ring members.
 More generally speaking, *committing* ensures we cannot use the signature for anything else other than these specific inputs.